Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: Introduction

 In this survey, we provide a preliminary overview on the rich literature that leverages the strengths of KRR to help addressing various problems in RL, based on the category of learning goals, i.e., \emph{the efficiency}, \emph{the generalization}, as well as \emph{the safety and interpretability}.
-In terms of \emph{efficiency}, the goal of using KRR methods is to encode prior knowledge into RL in order to improve the learning efficiency of traditional RL methods, either through specifying the tasks using increasingly expressive formal languages, or through combining high-level symbolic action models.
-The \emph{generalization} category aims to employ KRR methods to generalize RL algorithms well to unseen situations at deployment time by avoiding overfitting to the training environment (i.e., \textit{the one-shot transfer learning problem}) or transferring knowledge learned from previous tasks to solve a series of new but related tasks quickly (i.e., \textit{the lifelong or continual learning problem}).
-The \emph{safety and interpretability} category focuses on satisfying constraints, verifying models and providing explicit interpretations of the RL methods by using formal descriptive expressions and symbolic languages.
-Finally, we also discuss the challenging open problems, and possible directions for future work in this interdisciplinary area.
+In terms of \emph{efficiency}, the goal of using KRR methods is to encode prior knowledge into RL in order to improve the learning efficiency of traditional RL methods, either through specifying the tasks using increasingly expressive formal languages, or through combining high-level symbolic action models, as discussed in Section \ref{sec:three}.
+The \emph{generalization} category aims to employ KRR methods to generalize RL algorithms well to unseen situations at deployment time by avoiding overfitting to the training environment (i.e., \textit{the one-shot transfer learning problem}) or transferring knowledge learned from previous tasks to solve a series of new but related tasks quickly (i.e., \textit{the lifelong or continual learning problem}), which is addressed in Section \ref{sec:four}.
+The \emph{safety and interpretability} category, detailed in Section \ref{sec:five}, focuses on satisfying constraints, verifying models and providing explicit interpretations of the RL methods by using formal descriptive expressions and symbolic languages.
+Finally, we also discuss the challenging open problems, and possible directions for future work in this interdisciplinary area in Section \ref{sec:sixth}.